 How Quickly Can You Get Addicted to Dilaudid?

 Today, the opioid epidemic is at the forefront of popular culture.
 Many former musicians, movie stars, and athletes are coming out, one way or another, with their stories to bring awareness to the issue.
 Professional athletes, singers, and actors are not exempt from addiction.
 Many famous people have been given painkillers for injuries and have become addicted to opioids.
 This include Ben Affleck, and Demi Lovato, who has been a major spokesperson for opioid abuse and addiction.
 She recently overdosed from opioids and was lucky enough to have friends there with a Naloxone kit.

 Breaking Opioid News

 In May of 2017, Tiger Woods was arrested for driving under the influence (DUI) in Jupiter, Florida.
 This was an unfortunate misstep in his career after a very difficult divorce.
-An article by ESPN.com, regarding Tiger Woods’ DUI arrest, outlines the toxicology report made possible by the Palm Beach County Sheriff’s Office.
+An article by ESPN.com, regarding the Tiger Woods’ DUI arrest, outlines the toxicology report made possible by the Palm Beach County Sheriff’s Office.

 In order for Tiger to get back to playing strength, he subjected himself to a variety of therapies and medications to help his rehabilitation.
-Given the drugs present in his system on the night of his arrest, it’s apparent he developed a dependency on painkillers over time.
+Given the opioid drugs present in his system on the night of his arrest, it’s apparent he developed a painkiller dependency over time.
 Rather than take the necessary steps to deal with his addiction, he decided to ‘take care’ of things on his own, which no doubt led to his relapse and his arrest.

 Within the first 8 hours, a former user could experience anxiety, sweating, fever, cravings, and restlessness.
 During the peak of the withdrawal, which can last up to 48 hours, extreme flu-like symptoms may occur.
-Muscle spasms, headaches, sweating, and insomnia are all very common with heavy opioid users.

 During this 48 hour period, the possibility of relapse is at its highest.
 After this period, the symptoms will start to lessen, but many of the same issues will still be apparent.
 The scars of that withdrawal may leave deep psychological wounds that need therapy beyond the physical.
 These kinds of issues can last for months even years in some cases.

-A Diluadid detox is sometimes necessary even after a short hospital stay.
+A Dilaudid detox is sometimes necessary even after a short hospital stay.
 How to wean off of narcotics is something that depends entirely on you.
 Using the opioid tapering guidelines and the help of your physician or rehab clinic you can safely detox with less withdrawal.

 There are Dilaudid withdrawal remedies but nothing works better than opioid tapering.
 If you plan on entering a clinic for hydromorphone rehab, please consult the CDC’s pocket guide for the proper opioid tapering guidelines.
 These guidelines are there for your protection.

-On-Going Support for Addiction
+On-Going Support for Dilaudid Addiction